alexwweston/primarymusic/README.md

 ## Requirements

-node v13.10.1, npm v6.13.7
+node v14.15.1, npm v6.14.8

 ## Installation

-After installing node and npm, cd install the cli tool by running:
+After installing node and npm, install the cli tool by running:

 ```
 cd music # cd into this repository
-npm run install
+npm run installGlobal
 ```

 `music` is now available on your commandline!
+Kick it off by running `music` in your CLI

 If you don't wish to make the `music` command available everywhere, instead run:

 ```
 cd music # cd into this repository
+npm i
 npm run start
 ```